hassio-addons/addon-sqlite-web/README.md

 Open the database in read only mode if `true`.\
 **It is not recommended setting this to `false`, this will enable you to corrupt the database!**

+### Option: `datasette`

+This option enables the optional service [Datasette] that can serve as an API to your DB.
+This endpoint will be exposed to port `6220`

 ### Option: `username`